-These are alarming figures, but this data is just the tip of the iceberg.
+This data is just the tip of the iceberg.
 The feedback from many early learning service providers is that they simply do not have the resources to pause their operations to complete a survey and provide detailed feedback.
-This is further evidenced by the latest ACECQA snapshot which indicates that waiver numbers are at a record high.1

-ACA believes the number of families impacted could be significantly higher than reported and the problem will continue to grow unless addressed.
+ACA believes the number of families impacted could be significantly higher than reported over recent months and the problem will continue to grow unless addressed.

 These services were forced to cap enrolments as a direct result of the critical shortages of educators, in the context of the strict educator-ratio rules that govern how many children can be enrolled per staff member.